Aba, Democratic Republic of the Congo

 Aba is a city in the northeast of the Haut-Uélé province in the Democratic Republic of the Congo; it is near the border with South Sudan.

+In 2005 the Lord's Resistance Army was reported to be in Aba.
+MONUC, a United Nations peacekeeping operation, deployed troops to assist.

+Aba is the location of the Meri site, a refugee location for South Sudanese fleeing the fighting in Lasu.
+More than 30,000 people sought refuge there between 2013 and 2017.

 Transport

 It is served by Aba Airport.